 Yosemite Half Dome Backpacking

-Half Dome, an 8,842-foot granite rock, is the signature landmark of Yosemite National Park.
-Join us for this epic and challenging backpacking trip to the top of one of the world's most photographed rock faces, towering almost 5,000 feet above the Yosemite Valley floor.
-Explore the diversity of the high country by day and stargaze by campfire at night.
-Our Half Dome Backpack trip explores the National Park in ways most people can only dream of.
+Half Dome, 8,842 feet of granite rock, is the signature landmark of Yosemite National Park.
+Join REI for this epic and challenging backpacking trip to the top of one of the world's most photographed rock faces.
+We explore the diversity of the high country by day, and relax while stargazing by campfire at night.
 Come see why Yosemite maintains such a unique and special place in the heart of all those who explore its trails!

-Routes are dependent upon a number of factors: Park Service permits, area conditions, etc., and may not be known until quite near the departure date.
-All itineraries are equally unforgettable and will provide earlier (in the day) access to the summit, before the crowds of day hikers arrive.
-Mileage and elevation gain and loss will vary but expect to hike from 5 to 9 miles each day, with elevation gains from 800 to 2,700 feet in a day, and elevation losses from 800 to 4,000 feet in a day.
+Routes are dependent upon a number of factors: Park Service permits, area conditions, etc., and our specific route may not be known until quite near the departure date.
+Whichever route we take, all itineraries are equally unforgettable and provide access to the summit.
+Mileage and elevation changes will vary but expect to hike from 5 to 9 miles each day, with elevation gains from 800 to 2,700 feet in a day, and elevation losses from 800 to 4,000 feet in a day.

 Looking for more ways to get away from the crowds and explore Yosemite’s backcountry?
 See another side of the park with our Hetch Hetchy backpacking trip , our Yosemite Valley backpacking route, or explore Tuolumne Meadows and beyond on our High Country backpacking adventure.